30 Jan 2024

 Next steps.

-Uploading via the terminal.
+Uploading via a command.

 Now, you probably want to automate the process of creating an installation page.
 To do this, upload your IPA build with the following command: